 The Chairman of the AIFP Ethics Working Group (Ways of working & Ethics) shall, at the same time, be always an internal member of the Ethical Committee.
-Another three internal members shall be nominated by the AIFP Ethics Working Group from among its members.
+Another two internal members shall be appointed from the Members in which they discharge the office of compliance officers and shall be nominated by the AIFP Ethics Working Group.
 The nominees shall be appointed by the Supervisory Board.